DrGFreeman/SharpDistSensor/README.md

 # SharpDistSensor
 A library for the Arduino IDE that helps interface with Sharp analog distance sensors.

-Version 0.3.0
+Version 0.3.1
 [![Build Status](https://travis-ci.org/DrGFreeman/SharpDistSensor.svg?branch=master)](https://travis-ci.org/DrGFreeman/SharpDistSensor)
 By Julien de la Bruère-Terreault (drgfreeman@tuta.io)

 ## Summary
 The analog value from the sensor is converted to distance using a polynomial fit curve up to fifth order.

 The default polynomial coefficients in this library are calibrated for the Sharp GP2Y0A60SZLF Analog Distance Sensor 10-150cm 5V, over a range of 50-1500 mm (analog values 30-875).
 The returned distance is in millimeters (mm) units.

 For different accuracy, range, sensor model or units, different coefficients may be required.

-The distance output is filtered using real-time median filtering (moving window of ajustable size).
+The distance output is filtered using real-time median filtering (sliding window of ajustable size).
 The MedianFilter class from the following library is used: https://github.com/daPhoosa/MedianFilter.

 ## Examples
 Three example sketches are provided with the library: